go-godo/godo/README.md

 })
 ```

-To add a task with Dependencies
+To add a task with Dependencies only

 ```go
 // run dep1, dep2, name in sequence